turistu/rmx3474-rooting/README.md

-# NOTE: Unfortunately, this doesn't seem to work anymore (since May 26-31 2023).
+# WARNING: Since May 26-31 2023, this only seems to work with some phone models.

 ## [deeptesting-junk.pl](deeptesting-junk.pl)